mjrusso/scoot/README.md

 * Scoot is an AppKit app, written in Swift.
 (There's still [some][carbon-events] [Carbon][carbon-accessibility] in here, too!)

-* Scoot complements mouse-related accessibility tools that ship as part of MacOS, such as [Mouse Keys][mouse-keys] and other [accessibility shortcuts][mac-accessibility-shortcuts].
+* Scoot complements mouse-related accessibility tools that ship as part of MacOS, such as [Mouse Keys][mouse-keys] and other [accessibility shortcuts][mac-accessibility-shortcuts], in addition to mouse emulation provided via keyboard firmware like [QMK][qmk-mouse-keys].

 ## Usage